 And I am not saying that is the case with Matt Hughes.
-But I can’t imagine that being in combat for years on end would be conducive to child-rearing for Matt; I mean King Alexander of UFC.
+But I can’t imagine being in combat for years on end would be conducive to child-rearing for Matt; I mean King Alexander of UFC.
 But as a Marine, I think I can see all Phillip II wanted was for his son to have a better life than him.

 And I know how to read success like a book and see through people better than most.
-My view is that the typical formula kings used definitely did not include hanging out at home with mom.
-At least, most kings don’t retire until they pass, and their progeny succeeds them after they die in battle.
+I think the typical formula kings used did not include hanging out at home with mom.
+At least most kings don’t retire until they pass, and their progeny succeeds them after they die in battle.
 Most important for a real man is that their blood kingdom remains secured.
 Unfortunately, moms become fickle when their king is away.
 Damned if you do, damned if you don’t.
 But I digress.

 Educated as to what a man should be, the child who became King Alexander understood what others thought of his father as a testosterone-filled male.
 I can visibly see in my mind’s eye what it took for such a driven, Alpha male like Phillip II to have to go on campaigns to secure a future for his offspring, the future king.
 But in his mind, Alexander made certain that he [Alexander], would become in his mind, what his father never was to him.
 If you are so inept as not to know what Alexander became and his legacy, you will never make a connection between Phillip and Matt Hughes.

 But I sure do.
 I see Matt as a guy who clearly had an example from a driven man (dad, coaches, etc.) guiding him into victory as a man.
 And whether it was his coach or his father, martial arts, as with the great king, led to Alexander’s victory.